-As a result, there’s a gross misconception that wholesaling is illegal.
+As a result, there’s a gross misconception that wholesaling houses is illegal.
 It is worth noting, however, that wholesaling is not illegal.
 In fact, wholesaling can prove highly lucrative for those willing to follow the laws put in place by the state they intend to deal in.
-That said, it’s important to familiarize yourself with the wholesaling laws that govern your area, and to abide by them when carrying out your own wholesale deal.
+That said, it’s important to familiarize yourself with the wholesaling laws that govern your area and to abide by them when carrying out your own deal.

-Disclaimer:The following compliance and best practices information is just that: for information purposes only.
+Disclaimer:The following compliance and best practices information are just that: for information purposes only.
 Do not rely upon the following for your own wholesale deal, as laws change, laws vary by state, and each situation is unique.
 Assume the following information is not tailored to your specific situation, and be sure to seek the counsel of a competent real estate attorney before moving forward with a wholesale deal of your own:

 Include A Deposit: I highly recommend including a deposit of at least $500 when attempting to acquire a wholesale deal.
 Otherwise known as earnest money, the deposit will give your impending transaction validity.
-The money, therefore, simultaneously proves you are a serious buyer and gives you something more important: contractual interest and equitable ownership interest in the property.
+The money, therefore, simultaneously proves you are a serious buyer and gives you something more important: contractual interest and an equitable ownership interest in the property.

 Disclose Agent Licensing: Most states require licensed agents to disclose their position as a licensed real estate professional when they enter into a contract with a buyer or seller.
 You must, therefore, disclose your status as a licensed real estate agent.
 You must also clearly communicate that you are acting as a principal/direct buyer to purchase the home in the transaction.

 Exercise Transparency: As always, be fully transparent.
-Disclosures must be sufficient, proper and timely.
+Disclosures must be sufficient, proper, and timely.
 There should be no questions on behalf of either party as to what is taking place.

-Wholesaling laws were specifically designed to prevent malicious individuals from taking advantage of the system, or even other buyers and sellers.
+Wholesaling laws were specifically designed to prevent malicious individuals from taking advantage of the system or even other buyers and sellers.
 For all intents and purposes, they are a safety net put in place for our own good.
 However, far too many investors are unfamiliar with today’s wholesaling real estate rules and still question is wholesaling real estate legal?”